 Student-Created Exercise: You will be able to create your own assignment.
 You will work with your Associate Director to develop an innovative task you feel will help you learn from your experience.
 The focus of this activity should be on your personal development and ways to encourage positive social interactions.
+This may be a task or service that benefits an individual, the campus, or the community.
 Your Associate Director will have final approval of this assignment and can adjust the requirements to ensure the proper learning outcomes are met.
-This exercise should fit within the context of the Pathway selected.
+This exercise should fit within the context of the Understanding Pathway.